MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 }
 ```

-The `PaintSurface` handler creates a elliptical path based on the size of the page, and executes a long section of code that sets the `dashArray` and `phase` variables.
+The `PaintSurface` handler creates an elliptical path based on the size of the page, and executes a long section of code that sets the `dashArray` and `phase` variables.
 As the animated variable `t` ranges from 0 to 1, the `if` blocks break up that time into four quarters, and in each of those quarters, `tsub` also ranges from 0 to 1.
 At the very end, the program creates the `SKPathEffect` and sets it to the `SKPaint` object for drawing.

 ## From Path to Path